 For evaluators, you need to know:

 Questions like these can only be answered by the people who were in the trenches going through the process.
 Once you have the answers you can adjust where necessary to improve in the future.
+You can use a survey maker to ask these questions and gather feedback for your application.

 People want to feel like their opinion matters.
 By giving applicants and evaluators an opportunity to share their feelings about the way a scholarship program was organized, executed, and managed, you are making it clear that you value their thoughts and opinions.